HQ

 Do you also want it on the kitchen screen all day?

 Pick an app with an always-on display mode.
-HomeHQ runs on the iPad you mount in the kitchen and on every phone; Mango Display turns a TV or old tablet into a calendar screen.
+HomeHQ runs on the iPad you mount in the kitchen and on every iPhone; Mango Display turns a TV or old tablet into a calendar screen.
 Most other apps are phone-only.

 Common questions